 We also conduct clinical trials to study the effectiveness of a treatment, medication, experimental drug, or device.

-Members of the Department work within the Neuroscience Center at Dartmouth, a site of cutting-edge translational neuroscience research, as well as within the Norris Cotton Cancer Center, the Dartmouth SYNERGY Clinical and Translational Research Institute, and the Dartmouth Institute of Health Policy and Clinical Practice.
+Members of the Department work within the Neuroscience Center at Dartmouth, a site of cutting-edge translational neuroscience research, as well as within the Norris Cotton Cancer Care Pavilion Lebanon, the Dartmouth SYNERGY Clinical and Translational Research Institute, and the Dartmouth Institute of Health Policy and Clinical Practice.

 Currently, members of our Department are conducting various research grants from federal agencies, state agencies, foundations, and industry.